yuvarajkanchana/online-gas-booking-system-using-python-django/README.md

  -----------------------------------------------cd..
  -----------------------------------------------cd..

- after activating the virtual environment then download the requirements like django pip install django
+ after activating the virtual environment then download the requirements like django. pip install django

 next run the script file